Does the father have to pay child support if not married? Or if he is unemployed?

 Suppose there is a dispute between the child’s parents about maintenance.
 In that case, the parties may approach a family law attorney, social services professional, or another suitably qualified person to attempt to negotiate a maintenance agreement.

 If one parent still refuses to pay reasonable maintenance when they can deliver, the other parent may approach the maintenance court in the area the child lives in to claim maintenance.
 The court will make an order for an appropriate amount.
-There are people at the court (called maintenance officers) to assist the parent in completing the necessary documentation and serving the other parent’s papers to appear in court.
+There are people at the court (maintenance officers) to assist the parent in completing the necessary documentation and serving the other parent’s papers to appear in court.

 When parents are indigent and genuinely unable to pay maintenance for a child, the court may look to the minor child’s grandparents to decide whether they can produce care for that child.